Whom should I include in the household?

 Remember to include name of college and the school code.

-If your parent(s) attended college in 2012, please have them complete a Parent Enrollment Verification Form and submit to our office.
+If your parent(s) attended college in 2012 and received a 1098-T that indicates the educational expenses exceeded any grants and scholarships received, please complete a Parent Enrollment Verification Form and submit to our office.

 I paid child support in 2012, are there special instructions?